Karlie Redd Sizzles In Red Hot Teddy

 “Karlie lookin spicyy d*mn karlie lets switch bodies,” joked a fan.

 “Giiiiirrrrrllll… 1st of all, you are rockin that piece.
 I like the color.
 It would go with any skin tone.
-You did that….,” said another fan.
+You did that….” said another fan.

 “I don’t have a guilty pleasure but The Good Pleasure is Definitely U-,” said a follower.